 Data from the Nest Record Scheme provide strong evidence of shifts towards earlier laying in a range of species, linked to climatic change.
-We have now identified 38 species that, on average, are laying between one and 24 days earlier, on average, than in the mid 1960s.
+We have now identified 39 species that, on average, are laying between three and 23 days earlier, on average, than in the mid 1960s.

-The species now laying earlier in the year represent a wide range of taxonomic and ecological groups, including raptors Kestrel-9 days), waders (Qystercatcher-3 days), migrant insectivores (Piecether-9 days), corvids (Magpie-24 days) and resident seed-eaters (Greenfinch-19 days).
+The species now laying earlier in the year represent a wide range of taxonomic and ecological groups, including raptors Kestrel - 9 days), waders (Oystercatcher - 3 days), migrant insectivores (Pied Flycatcher - 10 days, Swallow - 11 days), resident insectivores (Robin - 9 days, Blue Tit - 8 days), corvids (Magpie - 23 days) and resident seed-eaters (Greenfinch - 20 days).